WebKit: Further development

 Beginning in early 2007, the development team began to implement Cascading Style Sheets (CSS) extensions, including animation, transitions and both 2D and 3D transforms; such extensions were released as working drafts to the World Wide Web Consortium (W3C) in 2009 for standardization.

 In November 2007, the project announced that it had added support for media features of the HTML5 draft specification, allowing embedded video to be natively rendered and script-controlled in WebKit.

-On June 2, 2008, the WebKit project announced they rewrote JavaScriptCore as "SquirrelFish", a bytecode interpreter.
+On June 2, 2008, the WebKit project announced that they had rewritten JavaScriptCore as "SquirrelFish", a bytecode interpreter.
 The project evolved into SquirrelFish Extreme (abbreviated SFX), announced on September 18, 2008, which compiles JavaScript into native machine code, eliminating the need for a bytecode interpreter and thus speeding up JavaScript execution.
 Initially, the only supported processor architecture for SFX was the x86, but at the end of January 2009, SFX was enabled for macOS on x86-64 as it passes all tests on that platform.

 WebKit2

 On April 8, 2010, a project named WebKit2 was announced to redesign WebKit.
-Its goal was to abstract the components that provide web rendering cleanly from their surrounding interface or application shell, creating a situation where, "web content (JavaScript, HTML, layout, etc) lives in a separate process from the application UI".
-This abstraction was intended to make reuse a more straightforward process for WebKit2 than for WebKit.
+Its goal was to abstract the components that provide page layout and rendering cleanly from their surrounding interface or application shell, creating a situation where "web content (JavaScript, HTML, layout, etc) lives in a separate process from the application UI".
+This abstraction was intended to make reuse in WebKit2 simpler than in WebKit.
 WebKit2 had "an incompatible API change from the original WebKit", which motivated its name change.

 The WebKit2 targets were set to Linux, macOS, Windows, GTK, and MeeGo-Harmattan.
 Safari for macOS switched to the new API with version 5.1.
 Safari for iOS switched to WebKit2 with iOS 8.

 The original WebKit API has been renamed WebKitLegacy API.
 WebKit2 API has been renamed just plain WebKit API.